 When you're using Apple Pencil, forScore gives you additional options that allow you to work more naturally.
-"Automatically enter annotation mode" activates the drawing tools the moment Apple Pencil touches the screen, and "automatically exit annotation mode" saves your changes after a brief pause.
+"Automatically enter annotation mode" activates the drawing tools the moment Apple Pencil touches the screen, and "automatically exit annotation mode" saves your changes after a brief period of inactivity.
 We refer to these settings collectively as "live annotation."